romaneriksen/IN2090/README.md

 # IN2090

-Repository showcasing the mandatory assignements in the class IN2070 – Digital bildebehandling (Digital image processing)
+Repository showcasing the mandatory assignements in the class IN2090 – Databaser og datamodelleringn (Databases and Data Modelling)